xpack/web-jekyll/pages/intro.md

 ## Why would I convert my project to an xPack?

-The two main reasons are:
+The top reasons are:

 - to automate dependencies management
 - to automate path management for dependent tools
+- to manage multi-configuration builds

 These are both simple and complicated things.
 To better understand them, please continue to read how binary and source xPacks work.